mthorrell/gbnet/paper/paper.md

 # Summary

-GBNet is a Python software package integrating the powerful Gradient Boosting Machines (GBMs) [@friedman2001gbm] packages XGBoost [@chen2016xgboost] and LightGBM [@ke2017lightgbm] with PyTorch [@paszke2019pytorch], a widely-used deep learning library.
-Gradient boosting is a popular machine learning technique known for accuracy in predictive modeling.
-XGBoost and LightGBM are industry standard implementations of GBMs recognized for their speed and strong performance across numerous applications [@kaggle2021survey].
-However, these libraries primarily handle standard machine learning tasks and are more difficult to use when faced with complex or non-standard modeling scenarios.
-For example, using non-standard loss functions with either XGBoost or LightGBM requires the user to manually compute gradients and hessians, a prohibitively difficult requirement for even moderately complex losses.
+GBNet is a Python software package that integrates the powerful Gradient Boosting Machines (GBMs) [@friedman2001gbm] packages XGBoost [@chen2016xgboost] and LightGBM [@ke2017lightgbm] with PyTorch [@paszke2019pytorch], a widely-used deep learning library.
+Gradient boosting is a popular machine learning technique known for its accuracy in predictive modeling.
+XGBoost and LightGBM are industry-standard implementations of GBMs recognized for their speed and strong performance across numerous applications [@kaggle2021survey].
+However, these libraries primarily handle standard machine learning tasks and present challenges when applied to complex or non-standard modeling scenarios.
+For example, using non-standard loss functions with either XGBoost or LightGBM requires manual computation of gradients and Hessians, a prohibitively difficult requirement for even moderately complex losses.

 PyTorch is popular for its ease of defining and training neural networks.
-Its computational graph offers automatic differentiation capabilities.
-GBNet leverages these capabilities acting as the go-between that links gradients/hessian calculations from PyTorch to XGBoost or LightGBM models.
-This integration allows users to easily construct and train complex hybrid models that combine gradient boosting with neural network architectures.
-GBNet significantly broadens the scope of problems that can be solved with the world leading gradient boosting software packages.
+Its computational graph provides automatic differentiation capabilities.
+GBNet leverages these capabilities, linking gradient and Hessian calculations from PyTorch to XGBoost or LightGBM models.
+This integration allows users to construct and train complex hybrid models that combine gradient boosting with neural network architectures.
+GBNet significantly broadens the scope of problems that can be solved with the world-leading gradient boosting software packages.

 # Statement of need

-While XGBoost and LightGBM are industry-standard solutions for tabular data machine learning problems, they have limited flexibility in defining complex model architectures tailored to specific problem types.
-Users wishing to define custom loss functions, novel architectures, or other advanced modeling scenarios face substantial difficulty to do so due to complex gradient and hessian calulations that are requirements to use either XGBoost or LightGBM.
+While XGBoost and LightGBM are industry-standard solutions for tabular data machine learning problems, they offer limited flexibility in defining complex model architectures tailored to specific problem types.
+Users wishing to define custom loss functions, novel architectures, or other advanced modeling scenarios face substantial difficulty due to the complex gradient and Hessian calculations required by both XGBoost and LightGBM.

-As a simple motivating example, consider a forecasting model that has a linear trend and a periodic component.
-A natural specification of this model might be Forecast $(t) = t \beta +$ PeriodicFn $(t)$, where $\beta$ is a constant defining the trend and $PeriodicFn$ is modeled using a GBM.
+As a simple motivating example, consider a forecasting model that combines a linear trend with a periodic component.
+A natural specification of this model might be:

+$$\text{Forecast}(t) = t\beta + \text{PeriodicFn}(t)$$

+where $\beta$ is a constant defining the trend and $\text{PeriodicFn}$ is modeled using a GBM.
 Despite its relative simplicity, this model cannot be easily fit using XGBoost or LightGBM alone.

 GBNet addresses this limitation by providing PyTorch Modules that wrap XGBoost and LightGBM.
-These Modules are model building blocks like any other PyTorch Module.
-Valid code defining a PyTorch module accomplishing a version of Forecast $(t)$ is given in just a few lines:
+These Modules serve as model building blocks like any other PyTorch Module.
+Valid code defining a PyTorch module implementing the above forecast model is given in just a few lines:

 ```python
 import torch